isocan/ML-accelerated-ORR/README.md

 Reproducibility repository for a multi-fidelity workflow that combines machine-learning interatomic potentials, adsorption-site screening, density-functional theory, vibrational corrections, and implicit solvation for oxygen reduction reaction (ORR) catalyst discovery.

-The repository accompanies an ACS Catalysis manuscript and is organized as a notebook-first scientific workflow.
+The repository accompanies a manuscript and is organized as a notebook-first scientific workflow.
 Each stage can be inspected independently in Google Colab or executed locally.

 ## Workflow overview